 data = df, family = binomial)

-# Direct effect: also adjust for changeovers (blocking the mediator)
+# Direct effect: adjust for changeovers AND machine_group

 m_direct <- glm(breakdown ~ shift + machine_group + n_changeovers,